Bitcasino

 Tips & tricks

-Fri Feb 10 2023 00:40:00 GMT+0000 (Coordinated Universal Time)
+Mon Dec 30 2024 00:40:00 GMT+0000 (Coordinated Universal Time)

 Play with Crypto

-• Light middle type: Probability of jackpot about 1/200
+• Light middle type: 1/200 hitting probability

-• Middle type: Probability of jackpot about 1/300
+• Middle type: 1/300 hitting probability

 The middle type is said to be a high-risk, high-return machine that offers larger winnings than other machines.
 Although it depends on the individual, if a beginner hits the jackpot even once on a middle type or a particularly explosive machine, he or she may get hooked on it.

-This section explains in detail the important steps in the pachinko must-win method, from hitting the jackpot to exchanging prizes.
-Please remember to avoid common mistakes such as taking a lot of time and effort when exchanging prizes, and failing to redeem them correctly.
+Now, once you have decided on the machine you want to play, let’s go to the actual flow of the game.
+Check out the detailed steps in the Pachinko Must-Win Method, from hitting the jackpot to exchanging prizes below.
+Please avoid common mistakes such as wasting time and effort when exchanging prizes and failing to redeem them correctly.

-1. Exchange cash for pachinko balls
+1. Exchange cash for pachinko balls.

-3. When you hit the jackpot and get a payout, remove the balls
+3. When you hit the jackpot and get a payout, remove the balls.

-4. Receive a card when you have accumulated pachinko balls
+4. Receive a card when you have accumulated pachinko balls.

-5. Exchange it for a prize
+5. Exchange it for a prize.

-STEP 1 Exchange cash for pachinko balls
+Step 2: Exchange cash for pachinko balls

-*If a ball enters the belly button while the number on the screen is still spinning (during the production), the ball will be put on hold and the lamp will light up.
+*If a ball enters the belly button while the number on the screen is still spinning (during production), the ball will be put on hold, and the lamp will light up.
 Normally, only 4 balls can be stored.
 If the machine has a maximum of 4 balls, stop launching the machine when 3 or 4 balls light up.
 Saving balls is one of the important winning methods for beginners.

 Repeat STEP 1 to STEP 2 until you hit the jackpot.

-STEP 3 When you hit the jackpot and get a payout, remove the balls
+Step 4: When you hit the jackpot and get a payout, remove the balls

-STEP 4 Receive a card when you have accumulated pachinko balls
+Step 5: Receive a card when you have accumulated pachinko balls

-Press the return button and receive the card/receipt for prize exchange.
+Press the return button and receive the card/receipt for the prize exchange.
 If the store has a ball box, call the clerk and receive a receipt.
 You can also make a batten mark with both hands to let them know.

-STEP 5 Receive the card and exchange it for a prize
+Step 6: Receive the card and exchange it for a prize

-When exchanging prizes, it is important to note that the prize exchange station is operated separately from the pachinko parlor, so you need to wait for other people exchanging prizes or ask other customers.
 If you do ask the clerk, instead of directly mentioning the prize exchange, ask, "Which direction do most customers go when they leave the hall?" for them to guide you.

-【Application】 Pachinko Must-Win Methods: 4 Tips to Try
+Pachinko Must-Win methods: 4 tips to try

 Winning and losing in pachinko depends on luck, but here are four tips that you should definitely try if you are aiming for a pachinko must-win strategy.

-Tip #1: Careful selection of stores
+Tip #1: Select stores carefully

 Busy hall with many people